ahmedcodein/tictactoe/README.md

  ![Dash Board Status before the game starts ](documentation/images/setupboard-dashboard-one.png)

- Once the game starts the dashboard present whose turn and continue to do so until the round is concluded.
+ Once the game starts the dashboard present whose turn is and continue to do so until the round is concluded.
 See the screenshot below.

   ![Dash Board Status during the game ](documentation/images/setupboard-dashboard-two.png)

-If either of the players wins or a tie event happens, the dashboard will present the announce the game final status.
+If either of the players wins or a tie event happens, the dashboard will announce the game final status.
 See the two screenshots below.

 ![Dash Board Status if one of the players wins](documentation/images/setupboard-dashboard-three.png)